TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-setup/Index.rst

          boolean

    Description
-         Setting this option will not open the Web>Page module but rather load the content elements (normal column/default language) together with the page header in one big form when a page is edited (clicking a page icon in the page tree).
-This simulates the old behaviourin Classic Backend
+         Setting this option will not open the Web > Page module but rather load the content elements (normal column/default language) together with the page header in one big form when a page is edited (clicking a page icon in the page tree).
+This simulates the old behaviour in Classic Backend